bastian-kurz/mini-cms/README.md

 ## Bonus2
 Golang - API will start on PORT 8000 and has the same /api/content endpoints like the php one

+### Notice
+normally the Golang project would not be in the same project as the php/symfony part.

 ## Golang Endpoints
 | Method | URL                               | Body                                                                    | Info               |